William Langer: Governor

-Senate Career
+Senate career

-In 1938 Langer ran for the Senate as an independent, and received 42% of the vote, losing to Republican Gerald Nye.
+In 1938, Langer ran for the Senate as an independent, and received 42% of the vote, losing to Republican Gerald Nye.

 The 1940 Senate election was another very dramatic one.
 Langer defeated incumbent Lynn Frazier in the Republican primary, and then faced both the Democratic candidate, Charles Joseph Vogel, and Republican/NPL Congressman William Lemke, who declined to run for reelection to Congress in order to run for the Senate as an independent.
 Langer won the election with 38% of the vote.

 Because of the trials mentioned above, Langer's qualifications were questioned under Article 1, Section 5 of the Constitution, which declares the U.S. Senate the ultimate judge of its members' elections, qualifications, and returns.
 The Senate seated Langer conditionally and began an investigation into his trials.
 The Committee on Privileges and Elections found Langer guilty of "moral turpitude" and unqualified to be a U.S. senator.
 The full Senate reversed the committee and voted to seat Langer.
+The vote to expel Langer failed, then needing 64 votes to reach the two-third majority to pass.

 Biographer Glenn H. Smith calls Langer's Senate career "A Study in Isolationism, 1940–1959" and emphasizes his close ties with German American and Scandinavian American voters who bitterly remembered the First World War in the Dakotas and deeply distrusted Britain and the United Nations.
 Like Senator Henrik Shipstead of Minnesota, Langer championed non-interventionism and supported minimizing America's involvement in World War II.
 At home, he concentrated on making life easier for North Dakotan farmers by raising wheat prices and granting government relief.
 He was also adamant about implementing affordable healthcare for everyone.
 As a senator, he served on the Post Office, Civil Service and Indian Affairs committees.
 He and Shipstead were the only senators to vote against the United Nations Charter in 1945.
 He was also one of seven senators to oppose full U.S. entry into the United Nations.